What is a “no-greens” salad?

 - Choose a protein (optional).
 1/2 cup of cannellini beans, also known as white kidney beans.
 These are high in protein – about 7 grams per half a cup(1) and protein is crucial for bone health.
 In fact, protein makes up roughly 50% of the volume of bone and about 1/3 of its bone mass.

 - Add fresh herbs.
 I love using fresh herbs in my salads.
 Parsley, mint, thyme and cilantro are on steady rotation in my household.
 (I used 1 tbsp. chopped parsley and a two sprigs of fresh thyme here.)

 - Do a fridge clean.
 A great way to get rid of extra or aging produce is to toss it into a salad.
 In this recipe, I had about a 1/4 red onion, a handful of green olives and a bit of feta.

 - Choose a healthy fat.
 Avocado, some nuts such as, walnuts or sliced almonds, or cold-pressed olive oil.
-These not only add great, “healthy fats” to your salad, but did you know that nuts and avocado also relieve stress?
+These not only add great, “healthy fats” to your salad, but did you know that nuts and avocado can also help relieve stress?

 - Season with Himalayan salt and freshly ground peppercorns.
 I know what you’re thinking…salt and pepper, really?!
 But quality ingredients matter!
 Table salts are a major no-no and extremely inferior to sea salts.
 They are not only stripped of their minerals but are also bleached, heated and chemically cleaned.(2) Choose Himalayan sea salt.
 It has trace minerals and also boasts less sodium per serving.
 As for pepper, I always buy the whole black peppercorn and grind it during use.
 This not only ensures its freshness, but some powdered pepper is also mixed with preservatives or spices.(3)